CMUSTRUDEL/oss-social-capital-icse2019/README.md

 ```
 @inproceedings{qiu2018social,
   author	= {Qiu, Huilian and Nolte, Alexander and Brown, Anita and Serebrenik, Alexander and Vasilescu, Bogdan},
   title	= {Going Farther Together: The Impact of Social Capital on Sustained Participation in Open Source},
   booktitle	= {In Proceedings of the International Conference on Software Engineering (ICSE)},
   note	= {to appear},
   organization	= {IEEE},
   year	= {2018},
 }
 ```

-This repository contains the Python code used for our study.
+The artifact consists of three main parts:

+1. **Data collection** scripts, written in Python.

 	The code can be used to select open source contributors, collect their GitHub projects, gather data such as contributors’ years of experience on GitHub, and projects’ age and size.
 The code also calculates social capital measures, including *team familiarity*, *recurring cohesion*, and *heterogeneity of programming language expertise*.

 	The final output is a csv file, each row of which is a data point used in our survival analysis.
 Each row consists of information *per person per project per quarter* (three-month time window), including all the social capital measures.

 	The code was implemented in Python 2 and tested on a Linux machine.
-To run our code, you need to install the Python `pymysql`, `sqlalchemy`, `numpy`, `sklearn`, and `pandas` libraries.
+Required dependencies: `pymysql`, `sqlalchemy`, `numpy`, `scipy`, `sklearn`, and `pandas`.
 You also need to have (access to) a MySQL dump of [GHTorrent](http://ghtorrent.org).

-Separately, we also include the [survey instrument](https://github.com/CMUSTRUDEL/oss-social-capital-icse2019/blob/master/survey_instrument.pdf) used in the paper.
+2. The [**survey instrument**](https://github.com/CMUSTRUDEL/oss-social-capital-icse2019/blob/master/survey_instrument.pdf) used in the paper.

-### Required dependencies:

-- pymysql
-- pickle
-- sqlalchemy
-- pandas
-- scipy
+3. **Data analysis** scripts, written in R.

+We give more details on data collection scripts next.

+## Data Collection

 ### Tables in the MySQL database: